Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Cardinals

 Lourdes Gurriel Jr. At The Plate

-- In 15.7% of his games this season, he has hit a home run, and 4% of his trips to the dish.
+- In 15.6% of his games this year, he has hit a long ball, and 4% of his trips to the plate.

-- Gurriel has an RBI in 33 of 89 games this season, with multiple RBI in 14 of them.
-He has also driven home three or more of his team's runs in six contests.
+- Gurriel has had at least one RBI in 36.7% of his games this season (33 of 90), with two or more RBI 14 times (15.6%).
+He has also been responsible for three or more of his team's runs in six contests.

-- In 34.8% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (7.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.